-It is an unfortunate fact that some individuals become targets of hateful acts simply because others are intolerant of differences based on race, ethnicity, religion, gender, sexual orientation, age, or disability.
+It is an unfortunate fact that some individuals become targets of hateful acts simply because others are intolerant of differences based on race, ethnicity, religion, gender, sexual orientation, gender identity, citizenship status, age, or disability.
 At UCSB we strive to maintain an environment that is welcoming and safe for every member of our community.
 In the event that a hate crime or incident does occur, the Hate Incident Response Coordinator serves at the campus reporting point, and can work with the victim(s) in coordinating a response.
 For more information or to report a hate crime or incident, please contact Suzanne Perkin, Assistant Director of Judicial Affairs/Hate Incident Response Coordinator at (805) 893-4364 or email Suzanne.Perkin@sa.ucsb.edu

 Click here to email the UCSB Hate Incident Response Coordinator

 Click here to make a report using the UC Systemwide Intolerance Report Form